ASA-BIOP-COMPASS/ST0_1_Demo/README.md

-# Nonparametric Bootstrap Confidence Interval for a Point Estimator
+# Nonparametric Bootstrap Confidence Interval for a Parameter of Interest

-This repository contains an R implementation of the **Non-parametric Bootstrap** method to estimate the 95% Confidence Interval (CI) for a Point Estimator.
+This repository contains an R implementation of the **Non-parametric Bootstrap** method to estimate the 95% Confidence Interval (CI) for a parameter of interest.

 ## 📖 What is Nonparametric Bootstrap?